copelands-forks/autocomplete-c-cpp-declerations/README.md

 ![with C++ class header file](images/Write_impl_CPP_file.gif)

-> The command will read the header file and will print in a file that will prompt side by side the header file in the editor (see the column number setting in the settings).
+> The command will read the header file and will print in a file that will prompt side by side the header file in the editor (see the column number setting in the settings menu).

 ### Parse main file: